hashemibahar/DiRAMotif/README.md

 ## Citation

-If you use this pipeline in your research, please cite the associated paper (citation details to be added upon publication).
+If you use this pipeline in your research, please cite the associated paper.